 Toe Lengthening (Brachymetatarsia): The Treatment Options

-Treatment methodologies for brachymetatarsia are limited.
+Treatment methodologies for mild brachymetatarsia are limited.
 Both conservative and invasive means are employed, keeping in view the severity of the condition.

 The Conservative Mode Of Care: The non-surgical, conservative means of treatment may include the following: